InZaneManInAZuite/NZPMCP1/README.md

 The backend now uses Spring Boot.

 It uses JWT tokens for authentication.

-### Frontend
+Uses Websocket to release time to frontend.

-Uses Mantine
+## Frontend Pages

 #### Landing Page